fpillet/NSLogger/README.markdown

  * [Markers](https://github.com/fpillet/NSLogger/wiki/Tips-and-tricks) (when a client is connected, place a marker at the end of a log to clearly see what happens afterwards, for example place a marker before pressing a button in your application)
  * Fast navigation in your logs
  * Display and export all your logs as text
+ * Optional display of file, line and function for uncluttered display

 Your logs can be saved to a `.nsloggerdata` file, and reloaded later.
 When logging to a file, name your log file with extension `.rawnsloggerdata` so NSLogger can reopen and process it.
 You can have clients remotely generating raw logger data files, then send them to you so you can investigate post-mortem.